INFORMSJoC/2023.0047/README.md

 ## Sources Codes

 All codes are written in Julia 1.4, and tested on Ubuntu 18.04 (and Julia 1.1 and 1.4).
-The used packages and dependencies are provided in the file `Project.toml` in the [src](src/) folder (where the main code is located).
+The used packages and dependencies are provided in the files `Project.toml` and `Manifest.toml` in the [src](src/) folder (where the main code is located).
 The code for data evaluation is located in the [src/evaluation](src/evaluation/) folder (where all scripts for evaluation are located).
+Note: deleting `Manifest.toml` and re-creating one with `Pkg.instantiate()` may lead to strange results.

 ### Requirements (main code)
-- A UNIX-based machine, because the code accesses the file `/proc/self/stat` to keep track of the used memory during the optimization procedure.
+- A UNIX-based machine (tested on Ubuntu 18.04), because the code accesses the file `/proc/self/stat` to keep track of the used memory during the optimization procedure.
 - IBM CPLEX 12.9 or 12.10.
 Newer versions will not work because they are not supported by `CPLEX.jl v0.6.6` which is used in the code.
-Moreover, legacy callbacks are implmented (not the generic ones).
+Moreover, legacy callbacks are implmented (not the newer generic ones).

 ### Requirements (evaluation)
 - a set up `Python` environment for use with `PyCall` and `PyPlot`